Alexander Selkirk: Later life and influence

 Selkirk's experience as a castaway aroused a great deal of attention in Britain.
 His fellow crewman Edward Cooke mentioned Selkirk's ordeal in a book chronicling their privateering expedition, A Voyage to the South Sea and Round the World (1712).
 A more detailed recounting was published by the expedition's leader, Rogers, within months.
 The following year, prominent essayist Richard Steele wrote an article about him for The Englishman newspaper.
-Selkirk appeared set to enjoy a life of ease and celebrity, claiming his share of Dukes plundered wealth—about £800 (equivalent to £ today).
+Selkirk appeared set to enjoy a life of ease and celebrity, claiming his share of Dukes plundered wealth—about £800.
 However, legal disputes made the amount of any payment uncertain.

 After a few months in London, he began to seem more like his former self again.
 However, he still missed his secluded and solitary moments, remarking, "I am now worth eight hundred pounds, but shall never be as happy as when I was not worth a farthing."
 In September 1713, he was charged with assaulting a shipwright in Bristol and might have been kept in confinement for two years.
 He returned to Lower Largo, where he met Sophia Bruce, a young dairymaid.
 They eloped to London early and married on 4 March 1717.
 He was soon off to sea again, having enlisted in the Royal Navy.
 While on a visit to Plymouth in 1720, he married a widowed innkeeper named Frances Candis.